VLK Racing Rules

 Your track official will assign a kart and make adjustments to your seat and pedals if necessary.

-After leaving the pit apply the brakes to get the feel.
+Before leaving the pit apply the brakes to get the feel.
 They are different from your automobile brakes.

 Take the first lap slow, the clock has not started, do not race.
 Increase speed as you feel comfortable, but without bumping another kart or hitting the wall.
 The kart has no governor and we do not use electronic controls.